What is an io game? What does io even stand for? Am I an io game? Are you an io game?

 The only one of these seven features which can maybe be stretched a bit is the part about graphics.
 While 2-D minimalist graphics were a hallmark of early io games, we’re seeing a lot of 3-D games showing up, especially those of the First Person Shooter persuasion.
 But to be fair, in a world where photorealistic console games are the standard, even the pixel bit animation of most io games would be considered minimalist.
 It’s all about perspective.

 It’s also worth noting that io games are not the first big desktop gaming revolution.
 Let us not forget the glory days of Flash.
 But alas, Flash was a particular, proprietary program.
 One which had to be downloaded and installed.
-And by the end, Flash games had graphics that looked like cartoons, complex strategies and campaign modes which chewed up your memory and spat it out. io games are also not the first multiplayer games available online.
+And by the end, Flash games had graphics that looked like cartoons, complex strategies and campaign modes that chewed up your memory and spat it out. io games are also not the first multiplayer games available online.
 Massive Multiplayer Online games had been a staple of the internet for years, tracing their roots to Ultima Online in the mid-90s.

 Again, the real innovation with io games was that the games themselves wouldn’t require the user to download any proprietary software or programs, would be free to play, and something you could pick up without reading complicated rule sets.
 Ultimately the true hallmark of an io game is that they are all basically battle royales.
 It turns out once you have the ability to connect players from around the world into a single room, the first and only thing anyone wants to do is blow each other up.